shedrachIkenna/Data-Analysis-Projects/Applestore_Data_Analysis_Project/README.md

 * Is there a correlation between the lenght of app description and user ratings?
 * Whats the average user ratings for each app genre?
 * What are the top rated apps for each genre?

+## Data Source
+This [dataset](https://www.kaggle.com/datasets/ramamet4/app-store-apple-data-set-10k-apps) was obtained from [Kaggle](https://www.kaggle.com) which is a popular and reliable data source for data science and machine learning enthusiasts.
+The dataset is quite old and hasn't been update for while but it provided an opportunity to showcase my EDA skills.
+The dataset comes in a .csv file format.
+I downloaded it, imported it into a database in Microsoft Sql Server Management Studio for analysis.

+## Tool Used
+* Microsoft Sql Server Management Studio (SSMS)
+*